 The default procedure is that the claimant and the respondent will each appoint one arbitrator, and those arbitrators will then appoint a third arbitrator, who will act as the chairman.

 Where there is a disagreement between the parties or the party-appointed arbitrators, any party may apply to the Bahraini Civil High Court for it to appoint the arbitrator(s).
 The Court’s ruling cannot be appealed.

 The Bahraini Arbitration Law does not set out specific provisions relating to multi-party arbitrations, and it follows that the default procedure set out above will therefore apply.

 In circumstances involving multiple parties, it would be sensible for those parties to incorporate specific provisions relating to the appointment of arbitrators in their contracts, or in a separate, supplementary arbitration agreement.

 In the absence of an agreement between the parties, and subject to the procedure specified in the arbitration rules adopted by the parties, any party may request the Bahraini Civil High Court to intervene in the selection of arbitrators.
-Following such a request, the Court may appoint one or more arbitrators.
-The Court’s ruling cannot be appealed.
+Following such a request, the court may appoint one or more arbitrators.
+The court’s ruling cannot be appealed.

 The parties may agree on a procedure for challenging an arbitrator’s appointment.
 In the absence of such agreement, the challenging party must send a written statement of the reasons for the challenge to the arbitral tribunal, within 15 days of the information relating to the challenge coming to light.
-Unless the challenged arbitrator withdraws from his or her office or the other party agrees to the challenge, the arbitral tribunal will decide on the challenge.
+Unless the challenged arbitrator withdraws from their office or the other party agrees to the challenge, the arbitral tribunal will decide on the challenge.

 If a challenge is unsuccessful, the challenging party has 30 days from receiving notice of the decision to request that the Bahraini Civil High Court decides on the challenge.